My Dog Ate My Music!

 I think this is mostly a personality issue.
 Many wish to achieve through “osmosis”….others realize that hard work is usually required.
 Some of us are the lucky ones that are not “scared away” by hard work (practice), however a great number of people do not have this “gift” so they use excuses as to why they aren’t setting time aside to learn their instrument.

-Dave Lamont
+2. avatar Dave Lamont says:

 Music really isn’t any different than anything else that requires time and discipline.
 Anything that is worthwhile in life needs a time investment.
 Even relationships require time.
 Everything requires a time slot, and the management of them.
 We’re only given so much time, we should use it wisely.